iBz-04/Devseeker/.github/ISSUE_TEMPLATE/bug-report.md

 ## Installation Method

-Please specify whether you installed GPT-Engineer using `pip install` or by building the repository.
+Please specify whether you installed devseeker using `pip install` or by building the repository.